promptfoo/promptfoo-docs/docs/configuration/expected-outputs/python.md

 By default, promptfoo will run `python` in your shell.
 Make sure `python` points to the appropriate executable.

+If a `python` binary is not present, you will see a "python: command not found" error.

 To override the Python binary, set the `PROMPTFOO_PYTHON` environment variable.
 You may set it to a path (such as `/path/to/python3.11`) or just an executable in your PATH (such as `python3.11`).

 ## Other assertion types